Pete Quaife: 21st century

 At the time of his death Quaife had no formal association with the Kinks, but still enthusiastically talked of his time in the band, and made appearances at fan gatherings.
 During a Kinks Meeting in Utrecht, Netherlands, in September 2004, he read excerpts from Veritas, his fictional account of a 1960s rock group.
 He also joined in with the Kast Off Kinks on a few songs.

 Quaife lived in Canada for more than two decades, but he moved back to Denmark in 2005 after his marriage ended in divorce, to live with his girlfriend Elisabeth Bilbo, whom he had known since she was a 19-year-old Kinks fan.
 At the time of his death, they had become engaged to marry.

-In 2005, Quaife was inducted into the UK Music Hall of Fame with Kinks, marking the final reunion of the four original band members.
+In 2005, Quaife was inducted into the UK Music Hall of Fame with the Kinks, marking the final reunion of the four original band members.
 In December 2007, Record Collector published an interview with Ray Davies, in which he was quoted as saying, "I spoke to Quaife about a month ago and he dearly wants to make another record with me".
 The tabloid press picked up on this quote, and turned it into a story saying that the Kinks were reforming for a tour in 2008.
 However, in an interview aired on the Biography Channel in December 2008, Quaife flatly said he would never participate in any type of Kinks reunion.
 In March 2009, Quaife released a statement that he was permanently retiring from the public eye.

 Death

-Quaife, who had been receiving kidney dialysis for more than ten years, died on 23 June 2010, aged 67.
+Quaife, who had been receiving kidney dialysis for more than ten years, died on 23 June 2010, aged 66.
 Two days after Quaife's death, Dave Davies posted a statement on his message board expressing his deep sorrow over the death of his former bandmate and lauding him for his friendship, personality, talent, and contributions to the Kinks' sound.
 He stated that Quaife "was never really given the credit he deserved for his contribution and involvement [with the Kinks]".
 Ray Davies dedicated his 27 June performance at the Glastonbury Festival to him and performed several Quaife-era Kinks songs in tribute to him.
 Davies told the crowd, "I wouldn't be here today if it wasn't for him", and was visibly close to tears as he sang the opening line to "Days".
 Mick Avory said that Quaife's decision to leave was a shame, adding it "made a big difference" to the band.

-Veritas
+Trivia

 Quaife's book, Veritas, Volume I, which he had been trying to get published for years, was finally published posthumously in February 2013.
 The book tells the story of a fictitious 1960s band based largely on Quaife's experiences with the Kinks.